-"The world is too much with us," lamented Wordsworth at the start of the Industrial Revolution, as he watched an urbanizing populace turn away from Nature.
-His warning seems more apt than ever to our next generation, though for quite different reasons.
+"The world is too much with us," worried Wordsworth at the start of the Industrial Revolution, as he watched an urbanizing populace turn away from Nature.
+His lament seems more apt than ever to our next generation, though for diametric reasons.

 So many human-induced maladies of our beleaguered natural world are now attaining cyclone force and heading with a vengeance into shore.
 Desert, flood, drought, maelstrom, pestilence, pollution, dwindling, extinction, alienation and severe want - all of these afflictions, steeped in terror and sorrow, are now jostling for room on the doorstep of our children's children, daring them to come out and play.

-As Leonard Cohen said, I have seen the future and, brother, it's murder.
+I have seen the future, commented Leonard Cohen, and, brother, it's murder.

 TITLE - "The World"